This post contains compensated links. Please read our disclaimer for more info.

 One of the most common questions I get asked is where are the best places to stay in Bali with kids?
 This question has many answers depending on the amount of time you have, what your interests are, what you want to get out of your holiday and your budget.

 The following is a quick rundown on the most popular spots to stay in Bali with kids.
-Over my 10 trips to Bali I have stayed in Ubud, Kuta, Seminyak, Canggu, Sanur, Jimbaran, Nusa Dua, Nusa Lembongan, Legian, Uluwatu and Tanjung Benoa.
+Over my 12 trips to Bali I have stayed in Ubud, Kuta, Seminyak, Canggu, Sanur, Jimbaran, Nusa Dua, Lovina, Amed, Candidasa, Sidemen, Nusa Lembongan, Legian, Uluwatu and Tanjung Benoa.
 This should help you decide the best places to stay in Bali with your kids and if you need more help feel free to join our Facebook Group.
-It has so much information as it has been active since 2017.
+It has so much information as it has been active since 2017 and has over 12,000 group members.

 If you are traveling to Bali with kids also check out our post on Bali Hotels with Kids Clubs here.
 You will find a huge amount of resorts in Bali with kids clubs and I would love to know your favourite location to stay in Bali with kids.